-Eighteen Lynchburg College students will represent Poland for the second year in a row during the Mid-Atlantic European Union Simulation Nov.
+Eighteen University of Lynchburg students will represent Poland for the second year in a row during the Mid-Atlantic European Union Simulation Nov.
 19-21 in Washington, D.C.

 This year’s topic is the EU’s relationship with Russia regarding international security, human rights, energy, and trade.
 Last year’s group boasted several office holders and Danielle Miller ’10 was named Outstanding Parliamentarian in the Plenary Session Award category.